eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 - **Cryptographically Secure Random-Number Generation**:
   Randomness is vital in all aspects of cryptography.
 Java offers cryptographically secure pseudo-random number generators through `SecureRandom`.
 As discussed for `PBEKeySpec`, `SecureRandom` often acts as a helper and therefore many rules list the `randomized` predicate in their own `REQUIRES` section.

+## Cryptographic Service Providers

+JCA framework is based on provider architecture.
+This means that the implementation of the above cryptographic services are suppied by various providers.
+Apart from the default Sun provider which comes bundled with JDK we also have specific providers such as Bouncy Castle.
+Any program can get implementations either from one of installed providers or from a specific provider by refering to its name.
+Hence *CrySL* rules are being developed for third party providers like Bouncy Castle in order to extend the capabilities of Cognicrypt.

+## CrySL Rules for the Bouncy Castle

+The below rule set covers the specifications of most classes in the [Bouncy Castle (BC)](https://github.com/bcgit/bc-java/tree/master/core/src/main/java/org/bouncycastle/crypto).
+In the following, we describe all the services with their respective classes and briefly summarize important usage constraints.
+All mentioned classes are defined in the lightweight crypto packages `org.bouncycastle.crypto.*` of the BC.

+The rule set is also [publicly available](https://github.com/CROSSINGTUD/Crypto-API-Rules/tree/bouncy_castle)

+- **Asymmetric Key Generation**:
+  In BC every asymmetric cryptography has a separate key pair generator.
+For example RSA has `RSAKeyPairGenerator`, DSA has `DSAKeyPairGenerator` and so on.
+These asymmetric or public/private, cipher key pair generators should conform to an interface `AsymmetricCipherKeyPairGenerator`.
+Every key pair generator has its corresponding key generation parameters which specify the keys being generated.
+For example, RSA has `RSAKeyGenerationParameters` and DSA has `DSAKeyGenerationParameters` both of which conforms to its base class `KeyGenerationParameters`.
+- **Symmetric Key Generation**:
+  The BC has a base class named `CipherKeyGenerator` for symmetric or secret, cipher key generators.
+Every symmetric algorithm has specific key generator class which extends this base class.
+For example DES has `DESKeyGenerator` which extends the base class to specify the parameters.
+- **Encryption and Decryption**:
+  There are two variants of `Cipher` equivalent in Bouncy Castle.
+One is `BlockCipher` and the other one is `AsymmetricBlockCipher` both of which are interfaces.
+All the symmetric engines & modes should conform to the former interface and all the asymmetric counterparts should adhere to the latter.
+BC also provides classes named `BufferedBlockCipher` and `BufferedAsymmetricBlockCipher` which are buffer wrappers for block cipher and asymmetric block cipher respectively, allowing the input to be accumulated in a piecemeal fashion until final processing.
+- **Hashing & MACs**´:
+  The BC has a base interface named `Mac` for implementations of message authentication codes (MACs) and `Digest` for implementations of hashing.
+- **Cryptographically Secure Random-Number Generation**:
+  The BC uses Java offered cryptographically secure pseudo-random number generator `SecureRandom` for randomness.